 Student Support Services Eligibility

-To be eligible for Student Support Services, students must be considered low-income, first-generation or disabled.
+To be eligible for Student Support Services, students must either meet income guidelines, be considered first generation or have a documented disability.

 Determining Economic Eligibility